 In this section, we study the effect of a selective functionalization in a bipartite lattice. ``Selective functionnalization'' means that defects (vacancies or adsorbates) are randomly distributed in a specific sublattice of the system.
-MLG and BLG are bipartite lattices, i.e., their lattice is composed in two sublattices, $\alpha$ and $\beta$, such as all first neighbors of an $\alpha$ atom is a $\beta$ atom and conversely.
-In Sec. \ref{Sec_biAB_selecive_bipartite}, we focus on density of states (DOS) when defects are located only on $\alpha$ sublattice or $\beta$ sublattice.
-Indeed in this case an effective Hamiltonian can be written to simply understand the effect of the defects.
+MLG and BLG are bipartite lattices, i.e., their lattice is composed of two sublattices, $\alpha$ and $\beta$, such that any first neighbor of an $\alpha$ atom is a $\beta$ atom and conversely.
+In Sec. \ref{Sec_biAB_selecive_bipartite}, we focus on the density of states (DOS) when defects are located only on sublattice $\alpha$ or sublattice $\beta$ .
+In this case an effective Hamiltonian can be written to simply understand the effect of the defects.
 In Sec. \ref{Sec_QL_selective_BLG}, we present a detailed numerical study of BLG transport properties when one or two types of adsorption site are present simultaneously.
 In Sec. \ref{Sec_CondMidGapSt}, we focus on the very particular conductivity of midgap states at finite temperature.